ms-iot/content/en-US/Samples/CognitiveServices.md

 ___
 1. Make sure the app builds correctly by invoking the **Build \| Build** Solution menu command.

-2. Since this is a Universal Windows Platform (UWP) application, you can test the app on your Visual Studio machine as well: Just press F5, and the app will run inside your machine.
+2. Since this is a Universal Windows Platform (UWP) application, you can test the app on your Visual Studio machine as well: Press F5, and the app will run inside your machine.

 Change the URL for a different image, or just click "Detect Emotion" to run the Emotion Recognizer with the default image.
-After a few seconds, the results should appear in your app window as expected: the image with rectangles on it on the left, and more detailed emotion output for each face on the right.
+After a few seconds, the results should appear in your app window as expected: the image with rectangles on it on the left and more detailed emotion output for each face on the right.

 ![HelloWorld Running]({{site.baseurl}}/Resources/images/cogserv/running_app.PNG)

-Generally, the order is based on depth: **faces closer to the front will be first, and faces farther away will be last in the list.**
+The order is based on depth: **faces closer to the front will be first, and faces farther away will be last in the list.**

 Close your app after you're done validating it

-## Deploy the app to your Windows IoT Core device
+## Deploy the app to your Windows 10 IoT Core device
 ___
-1. Of course, we want to deploy our app to our IoT Core device.
+1. We want to deploy our app to our IoT Core device.
 It's easy.
 In the [PowerShell]({{site.baseurl}}/{{page.lang}}/Docs/PowerShell.htm) documentation, you can find instructions to chose a unique name for your IoT Core device.
 In this sample, we'll use that name (though you can use your IP address as well) in the 'Remote Machine Debugging' settings in Visual Studio.

     If you're building for Minnowboard Max, select **x86** in the Visual Studio toolbar architecture dropdown.
 If you're building for Raspberry Pi 2 or 3 or the DragonBoard, select **ARM**.

-    Next, in the Visual Studio toolbar, click on the **Local Machine** dropdown and select **Remote Machine**<br/>
+    In the Visual Studio toolbar, click on the **Local Machine** dropdown and select **Remote Machine**<br/>

 2. At this point, Visual Studio will present the 'Remote Connections' dialog.
 Put the IP address or name of your IoT Core device (in this example, we're using 'my-device') and select **Universal (Unencrypted Protocol)** for Authentication Mode.
-Then click **Select**.
+Click **Select**.

     ![Remote Machine Debugging]({{site.baseurl}}/Resources/images/cogserv/remote_connection.PNG)